top of page

 4. Communication Expectations

-• Messages are responded to within 48–72 hours during business days.
+• Messages are responded to within 48–72 business hours.

 • After‑hours communication is not monitored.

-• Emergency or crisis messages cannot be responded to and will be redirected to appropriate resources.
+• Emergency or crisis messages are redirected to appropriate resources.

-Clients may request slower pacing, clarification, or grounding pauses during communication or sessions.
-Coaches may offer simple regulation strategies (breathing, orienting, or sensory grounding) to support emotional safety and capacity.
+• Clients may request slower pacing, clarification, or grounding pauses during communication or sessions.

 5. Confidentiality & Privacy